A symbiosis of beauty and cosiness

 Anyone who has been to Austria before will look back on the stay fondly.
 Dreamlike mountains, sparkling lakes, architectural masterpieces, ancient cities and a mouth-watering cuisine - that’s all Austria.
 If the cycle paths are specially selected, the locals are friendly and humorous and the stage locations are well chosen what could go wrong?
 Whether in the beautiful Salzkammergut, travelling along the beautiful Austrian Danube, on the endless Lake Neusiedl, on the Styrian Mur or in traditional Tyrol, a cycle tour in Austria has something to suit all tastes.

 The Danube Cycle Path is probably the best-known cycle path in Europe.
 Starting from the German Black Forest, the second largest river in Europe flows through ten countries before flowing into the Black Sea.
 The most beautiful part of the Danube, according to us, is in Austria.
 Via Passau, the proud river reaches Austrian territory and then winds its way through Upper Austria, Lower Austria, Vienna and leaves via Bratislava.
 Due to the predominantly flat river course of the Danube, the cycle path bike rides are among the perfect beginner tours.
 Interesting cities along the way and enchanting, changing landscapes impress almost every cycle fan.
 Whether the classic tour on the Danube cycle path from Passau to Vienna, Salzburg – Vienna or the more athletic variant, you will be amazed.
-And if you just want to recharge your batteries on a weekend and still want to be active, we recommend our cycle tour Timeout at the Landhotel am Inn.

 - All other cycle tours on the Austrian Danube can be discovered here.